 - Courses in data structures and programming language like Java or C++

 If the applicant has lower than a 3.0 GPA in bachelor’s coursework, the school may require GRE scores.
 Admissions departments look for:

 Core Course, Electives and Program Objectives

-Core coursework for NSA and DHS designated cybersecurity master’s programs will typically include:
+Core coursework for NSA and DHS designated cybersecurity master’s programs will typically include subjects like:

 - Network Security